Dr Alex Lubbock

 Advanced Research Computing

 The Franklin develops state of the art digital infrastructure to enable cutting edge research.
-Our interdisciplinary research generates a variety of data structures and sizes that all need to be stored, curated and process to give data driven insights.
+Our interdisciplinary research generates a variety of data structures and sizes that all need to be stored, curated and processed to give data driven insights.

 Applied Biological Data Science